Bryandalton/Readme-generator/README.md

 ## Installation

-  Requires node and inquirer v8.2.4.
+  requires inquirer ^8.2.4

 ## Usage

-  Run in your CLI and answer the promts.
+  Run the application in the CLI via node.
+Answers the promts in the CLI and choose a license from the list.

 ## Credits

-  Bryandalton
+  Bryan Dalton Github: Bryandalton

 ## License

-  GPLv3
+  MIT

 ## How to contribute